-Babies are born bright yellow or orange, and between six and ten months of age, they will start to darken.
-It is not known why they are born so bright; one theory is they play, wander away, and get lost, and being so bright they are found easily by the adults.
+Babies are born bright yellow or orange.
+Between six and ten months of age they start to darken.
+It is not known why they are born so bright.
+One theory is they play, wander away and get lost, and being so bright the adults find them.

-The babies are popular among the troop and get passed around and fought over like little rag dolls.
-Even the males want their turn with these cute orange babies.
-Smothered with affection, the babies end up looking a little battered and bruised after the rough and tumble.
+The older monkeys pass around and fight over the babies like little rag dolls.
+Smothered with affection, the babies end up looking a little battered and bruised after the rough and tumble love.

-As cute and gentle as they are, they are not beyond thieving.
-So keep an eye on your belongings.
+We spend time here watching these endearing endangered primates.
+As cute and gentle as they are, they are not beyond thieving, so keep an eye on your belongings.

-Ao Manao is one of the best places to see a Dusky Monkey in the wild.
-A world away from the more popular beaches, Prachuap Khiri Khan is a nice escape from the touristy crowds and makes a nice stopover while travelling south.
+Ao Manao is one of the best places to see a Dusky monkey in the wild.
+A world away from the popular beaches, Prachuap Khiri Khan is also a nice escape from the touristy crowds and makes a nice stopover while travelling south.

 How to get to the Dusky Monkeys